codefresh-io/docs.codefresh.io/_docs/deployments/gitops/applications-dashboard.md

 **Context menu**
 Every resource has a context menu that opens on clicking the three dots on the right of the resource.
 The options available differ according to the type of resource.
-> If you have deep links configured for applications or resources, these are also displayed in the context menu.
+> If you have deep links configured for applications/resources for Hybrid GitOps Runtimes, these are also displayed in the context menu.
+To configure deep links in Codefresh, see [(Hybrid GitOps) Configure Deep Links to applications]({{site.baseurl}}/docs/installation/gitops/monitor-manage-runtimes#configure-deep-links-to-applicationsresources).

 {% include
 image.html
 lightbox="true"
 file="/images/applications/current-state-resource-context-menu.png"
 url="/images/applications/current-state-resource-context-menu.png"
+alt="Current State Tree view: Example of context menu for resource" caption="Current State Tree view: Example of context menu for resource" max-width="50%"
+%}

+{% include
+image.html
+lightbox="true"
+file="/images/applications/current-state-deep-links-context-menu.png"
+url="/images/applications/current-state-deep-links-context-menu.png"
-alt="Current State Tree view: Resource context menu" caption="Current State Tree view: Resource context menu" max-width="50%"
+alt="Current State Tree view: Example of context menu with deep link" caption="Current State Tree view: Example of context menu with deep link" max-width="50%"
 %}

 **Resource info**
 Mouse over a node to see a tooltip for that resource.
 For detailed information, select the resource.